-I’m a HAI member since 2005 and in May 2018 I responded to HAI’s appeal for a director with finance skills.
-Since my appointment, I registered HAI with Revenue and set up payroll and monthly management accounts in the cloud.
+I’m a HAI member since 2005 and since my appointment, I registered HAI with Revenue and set up payroll and monthly management accounts in the cloud.
 I have also built an integrated database in QuickBooks for celebrants’ ceremonies.

 I’m a husband, father and grandfather who loves having time with Mary (also retired) and my family.
 I’m also an active paraglider pilot and a musician.

 I joined the HAI in 2019.
 After an early career as a secondary teacher in Dublin’s inner city, I worked for almost ten years as a reporter and presenter in RTE television.
 During my time there, I worked on many areas of human interest for the Would You Believe programme.